 Zero trust implementations have changed over time.
 Despite the catchy name, organizations don’t need to be zero trust absolutists – always verifying everything would be impractical, if not impossible.

 Instead, zero trust evolved from a binary concept where nothing is inherently safe and everything needs to be verified to something much more nuanced and dynamic.
 Today, zero trust incorporates broader data sets, risk principles and dynamic risk-based policies to provide a firm foundation for making access decisions and performing continuous monitoring.
 Zero trust defense draws from a variety of sources including threat intelligence, network logs, endpoint data and other information to assess access requests and user behavior.
-In addition to Forrester, Gartner and NIST have recently published documents advocating zero trust and expanding on this broader, more dynamic approach.
+NIST has published documents advocating zero trust and expanding on this broader, more dynamic approach.

 Recently, interest in zero trust has spiked, driven by market trends that accelerated as a result of the global pandemic, including: